2026 Portuguese presidential election: Background

-Marcelo Rebelo de Sousa was re-elected in January 2021 with nearly 61 percent of the votes in the first round.
-He took the oath of office on March 9, 2021, and continued the period of cohabitation with Socialist Party Prime Minister António Costa, which lasted until April 2024.
-This cohabitation ended after the March 2024 elections, which saw Luís Montenegro, from the Social Democratic Party (the same party as the President), nominated as prime minister.
+Marcelo Rebelo de Sousa was re-elected in January 2021, securing nearly 61 percent of the votes in the first round.
+He took the oath of office on 9 March 2021, and continued the period of cohabitation with Socialist Party Prime Minister António Costa, which lasted until April 2024.
+This cohabitation ended after the March 2024 election, which saw Luís Montenegro, from the Social Democratic Party (the same party as the President), nominated as prime minister.
+During his second term, Marcelo Rebelo de Sousa suffered a considerable decline in his public approval according to polling, following a series of controversies, such as gaffes surrounding abuses in the Catholic Church or regarding his opinions on prime ministers, a case involving his son, and splashing the president, related to the possible irregular access to an expensive healthcare treatment for twins of Brazilian origin, and the succession of parliamentary dissolutions, three in just under 4 years, the most contentious being the 2024 one, after Costa's resignation following Operation Influencer, and with the president rejecting alternative solutions proposed by the ruling Socialist Party.
+The relationship between Marcelo and the two prime ministers during his second term was also tense, ranging from disagreements with Costa over controversies in his government, to a distant and cold one with Montenegro.

-In Portugal, the president serves as the head of state with primarily ceremonial duties, though the president holds some political influence and can dissolve Parliament during a crisis.
-The president also resides at the Belém Palace in Lisbon.
+Within the Portuguese political system, the president serves as the head of state with primarily ceremonial duties, though the president holds some political influence and can dissolve Parliament during a crisis.
+The president resides at the Belém Palace in Lisbon.
 Since the Carnation Revolution, all Portuguese presidents have been re-elected for a second term and never tried a third, with one exception: Mário Soares (PS), who sought a non-consecutive third term in the 2006 presidential election but lost.
 Thus, every president since 1976 has served exactly two terms.

-By the end of his 10 years in office, Marcelo Rebelo de Sousa saw a very strong drop in his popularity according to polling.